Strix (mythology): Underworld

-There are striges, vultures, and bubo owls which cry in the marshes in Hades, by the edge of Tartarus according to Seneca the Younger's tragedy Hercules Furens.
+Striges, vultures, and bubo owls cry in the marshes in Hades, by the edge of Tartarus according to Seneca the Younger's tragedy Hercules Furens.
 Also, according to the legend of Otus and Ephialtes, they were punished in Hades by being tied to a pillar with snakes, with a strix perched on that column.

 Medieval

 The legend of the strix survived into the Middle Ages, as recorded in Isidore's Etymologiae.
-In the 7th–8th century John of Damascus equated the stiriges (Greek plural: στρίγγαι, Στρῦγγαι) with the gelloudes (pl. of gelllo) in his entry Perī Stryggōn περί Στρυγγῶν).
+In the 7th–8th century John of Damascus equated the stiriges (Greek plural: στρίγγαι, Στρῦγγαι) with the gelloudes (pl. of gello) in his entry Perī Stryggōn περί Στρυγγῶν).
 He wrote that they sometimes had corporeal bodies and wore clothing, and sometimes appeared as spirits.

 Modern derived terms

 The Latin term striga in both name and sense as defined by Medieval lexicographers was in use throughout central and eastern Europe.

-Strega (obviously derived from Latin striga) is the Italian term for witch.
+Strega (obviously derived from Latin striga) is the Italian term for "witch".
 This word itself gave a term sometimes also used in English, stregheria, a form of witchcraft.
-In Romanian, strigăt means 'scream', strigoaică is the name of the Romanian feminine vampire, and strigoi is the Romanian male vampire.
+In Romanian, strigăt means "scream", strigoaică is the name of the Romanian feminine vampire, and strigoi is the Romanian male vampire.
 Both can scream loudly, especially when they become poltergeists—a trait they have in common with the banshees.
 Strigăt is also the Romanian name of the barn owl and of the death's-head hawkmoth.
-In Albanian folklore, we can find the shtriga, and in Slavic - the strzyga/stryha.
+Albanian folklore tells of the shtriga, and Slavic of the strzyga/stryha.

 Linnaeus named the biological genus of earless owls Strix; historically, this genus was (erroneously) thought to extend to barn owls.